GVI Internships Abroad

 Our interns gain experience in conservation while supporting the work of global conservation organisations like the Endangered Wildlife Fund, branches of National governments like the Seychelles National Park Authority, South African National Parks, the Costa Rican Ministry of Environment and Energy, and the Thai Royal Navy, as well as regional conservation organisations like Archelon, Coastal Jaguar Conservation, and the Sea Turtle Conservancy.

 Interns learn to master techniques like telemetry and remote camera trapping used to track the presence, numbers, and movements of animal species.
 On a coastal conservation internship in Costa Rica, Greece, and Seychelles might also get the opportunity to tag sea turtles and, in Seychelles, sicklefin lemon sharks.
+Tag numbers are used for data collection such as monitoring species growth rates.

 In Costa Rica, Seychelles, South Africa, and Thailand interns can gain experience in conducting biodiversity surveys and censuses of specific species or types of species, which are a key aspect of many conservation initiatives.
 Students thinking of ornithology, entomology, herpetology, or even primatology as a focus, might find these projects particularly interesting, as there are many birds, insects, reptiles, amphibians, and even monkeys to take note of during these particular surveys.